Rosevear/MLTemplate/VEEProtoRepo/README.md

     conda install -n <other_environment> ipykernel

-There appears to be an issue with conda version 4.7 currently.
-See https://github.com/conda/conda/issues/8836 If encountering this error try running conda init bash and restarting the shell as per https://github.com/conda/conda/issues/8836#issuecomment-514026318
+There appears to be an issue with conda version 4.7 currently (as of Friday, March 20th, 2020).
+See https://github.com/conda/conda/issues/8836
+If encountering this error try running conda init bash and restarting the shell as per https://github.com/conda/conda/issues/8836#issuecomment-514026318

 ######Project Configuration#######